dwoodjr/drexel-courses/GMAP 395/Weeklies/GMAP 395 - Week 7 - TPS.md

 2. **Add VFX Graph package** (Window > Package Manager > search "Visual Effect Graph")
 3. **Create "Simple Heads and Trails" VFX Graph** from the sample templates
 4. **Add Blackboard properties** to your VFX Graph:
-    - `SpawnRate` (Float) - Connect to Spawn Rate AND Trigger Event Rate in your graph
+    - `SpawnRate` (Float) - Connect to Spawn Rate AND/OR Trigger Event Rate in your graph
     - `ParticleSize` (Float) - Connect to Set Size node
     - `EmissionColor` (Color) - Connect to Set Color node
     - `VelocityStrength` (Float) - Connect to Add Velocity node